-The interest rate on our variable rate borrowings, which include our revolving credit facility, Tranche 1 Term Loan and our Tranche 2 Term Loan, are all based on LIBOR.
-However, the interest rate on our Tranche 1 Term Loan and Tranche 2 Term Loan have a LIBOR floor of 100 basis points.
-If the market rates of interest for LIBOR changed by 100 basis points as of March 4, 2017, our annual interest expense would change by approximately \$32.4 million.
+The interest rate on our variable rate borrowings, which include our revolving credit facility, are based on LIBOR.
+If the market rates of interest for LIBOR changed by 100 basis points as of March 3, 2018, our annual interest expense would change by approximately \$0.0 million.